khng300/get-image-glsl/README.md

 - add option to extract GPU assembly code (see Andrei's code)

+- add option to display image, and to quit when any button is pressed

 ## Crash early!

 For any error, use the `crash()` macro defined in `common.h`.
 Do not